Easy Brine Recipe For A Turkey breast

-Pit Boss Smoked Turkey Breast Recipe uses my favorite Turkey Brine!!
+The Pit Boss Smoked Turkey Breast Recipe utilizes my favorite turkey brine.
 Turkey is excellent any time of year, but this was my first time doing a turkey breast, and it will be a recipe to make again.
-(I have included affiliate links to products I love.
-As an Amazon Associate, I earn from qualifying purchases.)
-In addition, this post contains affiliate links that will make me a small commission when used to order online.
+Brining a turkey breast for smoking is the perfect way to ensure the breast turns out moist and juicy.

 During the holidays, we always pick up extra turkeys.
-Well, this year, we picked some turkey breasts to try out.
-I have to say this was a great way to smoke turkey and get a lot of leftover meat!
-Let’s face it, one of the best parts about smoking turkey is the Smoked Turkey Leftover Recipes.
+This year, we selected some turkey breasts to try out.
+I must say, this was a great way to smoke a turkey and get a lot of leftover meat!
+Let’s face it, one of the best parts about smoking a turkey is the variety of Smoked Turkey Leftover Recipes.

 Smoked Turkey Breast Brine Recipe Ingredients: